offbynull/offbynull.github.io/docs/data/learn/Cpp/input/input.md

 // b is in an invalid state
 ```

-In the example above, the move constructor has `noexcept` set to indicate that it will never throws an exception.
+In the example above, the move constructor has `noexcept` set to indicate that it will never throw an exception.
 Move constructors that can throw exceptions are problematic for the compiler to use.
 If a move constructor throws an exception, the source object will likely enter into an inconsistent state, meaning the program will likely be in an inconsistent state.
 As such, if the compiler sees that the move constructor can throw an exception, it'll prefer to copy it instead.

 Similarly to the move constructor, move assignment is a method invoked when the assignment operator is used, called an operator overload.
-It has the same parameter list and it shouldn't throw exceptions either (`noexcept`), the only difference is that it return a reference to itself at the end.
+It has the same parameter list and it shouldn't throw exceptions either (`noexcept`), the only difference is that it returns a reference to itself at the end.

 ```c++
 class MyStruct {